Airsoft: Projectile

 Most airsoft guns fire round plastic pellets, usually white, but Tracers are common as well.
 The pellets mostly range from 0.12 to 0.48 g.
 However, the most popular weights for AEGs (automatic electric guns) and GBB* (Gas Blow-Back guns) are 0.20 g to 0.32 g (whose muzzle velocity ranges from approximately 250 ft/s to 400 ft/s).
 Heavier rounds (0.36–0.40 g) are typically used in long-range and sniper applications since they are more stable in flight and less easily deflected by wind.

-The pellets, which are called BBs, are usually bought in bags or bottles of 2,000 to 5,000, but other sizes are available, such as a 250,000 round (65 kg) package of tournament grade BBs.
+The pellets, which are called BBs (ball bearings), are usually bought in bags or bottles of 2,000 to 5,000, but other sizes are available, such as a 250,000 round (65 kg) package of tournament grade BBs.
 Biodegradable BBs are a fraction more expensive than non-bio counterparts, but many fields require them.
 BBs are typically 5.95mm ±0.01 mm in diameter.